BenPski/BenPski.github.io/notes/mechanics/herglotz-principle.markdown

 Both the variational principle and the Lagrange equations are extensions of the more typical forms to non-conservative systems.

 # Simple Example
-It can be difficult to know what the dependence on $z$ should look like, so to go through a simple example we consider a sprin-mass-damper system:
+It can be difficult to know what the dependence on $z$ should look like, so to go through a simple example we consider a spring-mass-damper system:

 $$
 m\ddot{q} + b\dot{q} + kq = 0